Sisters of St. Joseph of Carondelet

-The Minneapolis campus was founded in 1887 by the Sisters of St. Joseph of Carondelet as St. Mary’s School of Nursing, later named St. Mary’s Junior College.
+The Minneapolis campus began in 1900 when the Sisters of St. Joseph of Carondelet opened St. Mary’s School of Nursing, which later became St. Mary’s Junior College.
 In 1986, St. Mary’s Junior College merged with what was then called the College of St. Catherine.
 This connection to St. Mary’s School of Nursing makes St. Catherine the oldest healthcare educator in Minnesota.

 St. Kate’s strengthened its commitment to excellence in healthcare education in September 2007 with the launch of the Henrietta Schmoll School of Health.
 The School’s ambitious mission aims to reshape the education of healthcare professionals at all degree levels.

-St. Catherine University became Minnesota's newest university on June 1, 2009.
-The change reflected St. Kate’s transformation into the comprehensive institution it is today — with four schools and three colleges — and our vision to move from a regional presence to national and international pre-eminence.
+St. Catherine University became a university on June 1, 2009.
+The change reflected St. Kate’s transformation into the comprehensive institution it is today — with three schools and three colleges — and our vision to move from a regional presence to national and international pre-eminence.
 In the thirty years leading up to the change enrollment more than doubled, from just over 2,000 students at the baccalaureate level, to nearly 5,000 students in programs ranging from associate to doctoral.